aleksander-mendoza/SolomonoffLib/README.md

     binary_alphabet = [0-1]

     function1 :: binary_alphabet* -> binary_alphabet*
-    function1 = "01":"011" | "":"10"
+    function1 = '01':'011' | '':'10'

 All automata are always guaranteed to be functional (at most one output is generated for every input).
 Hence the type of every transuder is of the form `A -> B` (rather than `A × B`).

-    function2 = "this function has no type, hence it defaults to using .* as alphabet"
+    function2 = 'this function has no type, hence it defaults to using .* as alphabet'

-    function3 = "functions can be reused like this" function2
+    function3 = 'functions can be reused like this' function2
     // It's actually more of a variable than a function at the moment

     multiple_types :: .* -> .*
-    multiple_types :: "a"* -> .*
+    multiple_types :: 'a'* -> .*
-    multiple_types :: "aaa" -> .*
+    multiple_types :: 'aaa' -> .*
-    multiple_types = "aaa"
+    multiple_types = 'aaa'

 There exists a lattice of types.
 The type .* is the most general one and all strings belong to it